Italian Courses

 Undergraduate course alumni discount:

 Are you a Naz alum?
-Nazareth offers a special alumni rate of $125 per undergraduate (morning/afternoon) course, plus a $25 registration fee, to audit select classes.
+Nazareth offers a special alumni rate of $125 per undergraduate course, plus a $30 registration fee, to audit select classes.
 For more information contact Dr. Carota.

-Level I - Lambert, Wednesdays, 6 - 8PM, Casa Italiana
+Level I - Fisher, Tuesdays, 6 - 8PM, Casa Italiana

 This course is designed for true beginners, those with no previous knowledge of Italian.
 The goal of this course is to enable students to acquire a basic mastery of the following five language skills: listening, speaking, reading, writing, and intercultural competence.
 The course will emphasize practice of grammar and communication skills in the classroom.

-Level II - Lambert, Mondays, 6 - 8PM, Casa Italiana
+Level II - Dougherty, Mondays, 6 - 8PM, Casa Italiana

 This course is a continuation from Livello I, designed for individuals who are familiar with the basics of the Italian language.
 The goal of this course is to enable students to acquire an intermediate (low) mastery of the following skills: listening, speaking, reading, writing, and intercultural competence.

-Level III Conversational Italian - Stio, Fridays, 6 - 8PM, Casa Italiana
+Level III Conversational Italian - Lambert, Wednesdays AND Fridays, 6 - 8PM, Casa Italiana

 By the end of the course, participants will be able to: